Here are a list of common questions and answers – please feel free to contact us if this section doesn’t answer your particular question.

 At the inaugural meeting on 6 December 2017.
 We asked the Circle what the issues were and what the NACWG should concentrate on.
 We used this input from the Circle, as well as wider participation in the form of an Omnibus Survey, to form our initial strategy.
 This includes annual themes and digital Spotlights.
 Going forward we will work in ways of wider participation to develop this strategy.

 We will publicise upcoming Spotlight topics on our digital channels, as least one month in advance.

 We understand that not everyone has access to a PC, tablet or smartphone.
 We are encouraging group feedback though, so if no one in the group has access to this digital channel, then maybe there are community facilities available that you could utilise?
 If you intend to submit an individual response and you do not have access to a digital channel, maybe a friend could provide the feedback on your behalf?

 The NACWG’s annual report to the First Minister will be published on this website.

 The Chair of the NACWG will meet with the First Minister to discuss the findings of the report and receive feedback.
 This will be fed into improving the strategy of the NACWG going forward and the report will be published on our website.

-Given the sensitive nature of some of the Monthly Spotlight topics we believe it is important to give people the choice of giving feedback anonymously (via the website), or publicly (via social media comments).
+Given the sensitive nature of some of the Spotlight topics we believe it is important to give people the choice of giving feedback anonymously (via the website), or publicly (via social media comments).
 In order to maximise contributions, we do not publish the verbatim feedback we receive through the website, or through any other non-public channel such as email – only the summary mentioned above.

-The feedback we receive on Monthly Spotlight topics is one of many different inputs the NACWG considers when deciding what recommendations to make to the First Minister.
-Not every idea received on Monthly Spotlight topics will go on to form part of the NACWG’s annual recommendations or be considered for further exploration.
+The feedback we receive on Spotlight topics is one of many different inputs the NACWG considers when deciding what recommendations to make to the First Minister.
+Not every idea received on Spotlight topics will go on to form part of the NACWG’s annual recommendations or be considered for further exploration.